What is Social Equity?

 You need to be “in the know” to understand where opportunities are presented

 and getting there requires asking questions.
-People love showing off what they know and asking questions is the best way to building relationships with others. ([tweetthis]Asking questions is the best way to building relationships with others[/tweetthis]) Here’s an exercise for you, the next person you want to connect with come up with a list of questions to understand what they did, how they did it, and let me know how everything went.
+People love showing off what they know and asking questions is the best way to building relationships with others.
+(Tweet This) Here’s an exercise for you, the next person you want to connect with come up with a list of questions to understand what they did, how they did it, and let me know how everything went.
 They will think about it as a mini-interview and indulge in the spotlight.
 If you walk away learning anything from this article remember, people love talking about themselves!
 Now that we’ve covered ‘how’ in building your network let’s talk about the ‘where’.
 Here are some things you can do.

 Join an organization